 - Plan activities and rewards

-Although the prospect of working from your bed might seem great at first, in reality, this is not the place where you will be inspired to do your best work.
+Although the prospect of working from your bed might seem significant initially, in reality, this is not where you will be inspired to do your best work.
 Aside from the temptation to squeeze a quick nap in between calls or tasks, working from your bed will also blur the lines between work time and rest time, which could lead to disruption in your sleeping pattern and increased anxiety levels.

-So, where possible, get yourself set up with a workstation that mirrors your in-office set up as much as possible.
-Get your laptop and any additional screens set up on a table or desk, sit on a chair that will support your back as much as possible, and if you can, be near some natural light.
+So, where possible, set yourself up with a workstation that mirrors your in-office set up as much as possible.
+Get your laptop, and any additional screens set up on a table or desk, sit on a chair that will support your back as much as possible, and be near some natural light.

 Breaking up your day with regular times away from your desk and your screen can do wonders for inspiring you to get back and get on with your work.
 It gives your brain and your body time to re-energise and re-focus.
 Try and schedule in a break or two in the morning, a lunch break, and afternoon breaks.

-Begin each week or each day by writing a list of tasks that you’d like to get done.
-Whether you do this on a Google doc, online organisational platform or old fashioned pen and paper, it will help you manage your time, and motivate you to complete your list of tasks.
-Plus, you can cross them off as you finish them, and then look back and see what you’ve achieved.
+Begin each week or day by writing a list of tasks you’d like to complete.
+Whether you do this on a Google doc, online organisational platform or old-fashioned pen and paper, it will help you manage your time and motivate you to complete your list of tasks.
+Plus, you can cross them off as you finish them and then look back and see what you’ve achieved.

-It can also help you to plan ahead and have a quick contingency plan in place just in case your internet connection crashes or you have a power cut during an important video call.
+It can also help you to plan and have an immediate contingency plan in place just in case your internet connection crashes or you have a power cut during a vital video call.

-We are all guilty of getting distracted or procrastinating every now and again.
-However, the chances of being distracted are greatly increased when working from home.
+We are all guilty of getting distracted or procrastinating now and again.
+However, the chances of being significantly distracted increase when working from home.
 Your housemates or family, your pets, your Netflix account, and the lack of manager or working team members around you can all be points of distraction.